 Events designed to bring people together who are in need of a roommate(s).

-- Off-Campus Life staff present a quick overview of the services provided by the office and talk about good roommating practices. - Potential roommates have the opportunity to introduce themselves and talk in a comfortable, casual environment. - Visit ocl.colostate.edu/ calendar for Roommate Round-up dates and locations.
+Off-Campus Life staff present a quick overview of the services provided by the office and talk about good roommating practices.
+Visit ocl.colostate.edu/events for Roommate Meet & Match dates and locations.